parhamdoustdar/parhamdoustdar.github.io/coaching.md

 suggestions and opinions if you want, but it's only when you explicitly ask for it.

-My role is to do three very important things: ask powerful questions to make you think and gain clarity, agree on a homework with you so that you implement what you already know, and keep you accountable so that you actually make progress, every, single, day.
+My role is to do three very important things: *ask powerful questions to make you think and gain clarity*, *agree on a homework with you so that you implement what you already know*, and *keep you accountable so that you actually make progress, every, single, day*.

 Think about that.
 Imagine how it would feel like to improve 1% a day.
 Imagine that 1% compounding so you accelerate, and do things you never thought were possible.

 Can you feel your heart beginning to race?
-Can you feel your lips curling into a smile?
 Can you feel the exhilarating energy of possibilities?

 Now you know how it feels to have a human jetpack, in real life.